-A subject that, in my opinion, that is becoming increasingly relevant is the status of a business after a divorce.
-Specifically, we have been discussing a Limited Liability Company (LLC) as a specific type of business formation.
+A subject that, in my opinion, is becoming increasingly relevant is the status of a business after a divorce.
+Specifically, we have discussed a Limited Liability Company (LLC) as a specific type of business formation.

-The day to day responsibilities of managing an LLC in addition to deciding how the money will be spent, invested or kept in reserve is not something that an assignee of a membership interest is able to take part in under Texas law.
+The day-to-day responsibilities of managing an LLC and deciding how the money will be spent, invested, or kept in reserve is not something that an assignee of a membership interest can take part in under Texas law.

-While your spouse may have had those sort of rights in his membership, they cannot be assigned to you in a divorce decree.
-You would be able to earn whatever income or loss comes out of the LLC, however.
-Likewise, you are able to inquire as to how the LLC is performing by inspecting their records and financial statements as a membership assignee.
+While your spouse may have had those sorts of rights in his membership, they cannot be assigned to you in a divorce decree.
+However, you would be able to earn whatever income or loss comes out of the LLC.
+Likewise, you can inquire how the LLC performs by inspecting its records and financial statements as a membership assignee.

 View your membership assignment as a partnership

-If we view your membership assignment as being similar to a partnership then we can make some progress on figuring out how to understand the rights you have after a divorce in the LLC.
+Suppose we view your membership assignment as similar to a partnership, partnershippartnership.
+In that case,cooperation, then we can make some progress on figuring out how to understand the rights you have after a divorce in the LLC.

-As mandated in the partnership agreement, the partnership took back the stock and offered to pay you their own estimate of what the stock was worth.
+As mandated in the partnership agreement, the partnership took back the stock and offered to pay you their estimate of its worth.
 What could you do?
-The estimate could be much lower than the fair market value of the stock, after all.
-Would you be bound by the terms of the partnership agreement?
+After all, the forecast could be much lower than the stock's fair market value.
+Would the terms of the partnership agreement bind you?

-Since Texas is a community property state and the stock itself would count as community property it is likely that you could own the stock per the terms of the partnership agreement that issued the stock.
-You would then be able to sell the stock but only as allowed by the partnership agreement.
+Since Texas is a community property state and the stock itself would count as community property, you could likely own the stock per the terms of the partnership agreement that issued the stock.
+You would then sell the store but only as allowed by the partnership agreement.

 Risks of owning an assigned interest in an LLC

-An LLC is a “pass through” entity which means that income is not taxed at a corporate rate but only at your own individual level as a taxpayer.
-In this way you would not have to pay a “double tax”- once at the corporate rate and once at your own individual rate.
-An LLC will typically distribute funds to its members on a yearly basis in which they can pay their share of the taxes associated with the business.
+An LLC is a “pass-through” entity which means that income is not taxed at a corporate rate but only at your level as a taxpayer.
+In this way, you would not have to pay a “double tax”- once at the corporate rate and once at your pace.
+An LLC will typically distribute funds to its members every year to pay their share of the taxes associated with the business.

-A family business will often times reinvest money itself in order to pay for items down the road or save to make an investment.
+A family business will often reinvest the money to pay for items down the road or save to invest.
 Distributions, as a result, are less common than in other LLCs.

-This puts you as a the assignee of a membership in an LLC in a tricky position, in that you cannot have a say in this decision and you then must pay your tax burden without assistance from the LLC.
-This is obviously a risk for you to take on potentially and you would have to assert that the LLC did not distribute funds based on a reason other than legitimate business interests.
+This puts you as an assignee of membership in an LLC in a tricky position, in that you cannot have a say in this decision, and you then must pay your tax burden without assistance from the LLC.
+This is a risk for you to take on potentially, and you would have to assert that the LLC did not distribute funds based on a reason other than legitimate business interests.

-Another method to protect yourself as the spouse to assert that the assets of the LLC are not protected under the operation agreement of the LLC itself and instead belong to you as an individual.
-You could see this sort of issue arise if your spouse who owns a share of the LLC asserts that the LLC is their separate property.
-You would then, theoretically, be able to go against this belief of your spouse and get access to the share of the LLC that is in fact community property.
+Another method to protect yourself as the spouse is to assert that the assets of the LLC are not covered under the operating agreement of the LLC itself and instead belong to you as an individual.
+You could see this sort of issue arise if your spouse, who owns a share of the LLC, asserts that the LLC is their separate property.
+You would then, theoretically, be able to go against your spouse's belief and get access to the share of the LLC that is, in fact, community property.

 This is due in no small part to the fact that you and your spouse, just as spouses before you, would be better able to hammer out an agreement that takes into consideration each side’s desires much better than a judge would.
-Obviously, a judge would come up with their own framework and you and your spouse would have to find a way to live within that framework.
+A judge would develop their framework, and you and your spouse would have to find a way to live within that framework.

-In a situation where one of you are members of an LLC an “outside the box” agreement is more possible and would better suit you and your spouse.
-You may end up with only 80 percent of what you want in a settlement but your odds of doing better with a judge are lower than in a settlement situation.
-A subject like LLCs with difficult to understand terminology and factors require a great deal of thought and analysis.
+In a situation where one of you is a member of an LLC, an “outside the box” agreement is more possible and would better suit you and your spouse.
+You may end up with only 80 percent of what you want in a settlement, but your odds of doing better with a judge are lower than in a settlement situation.
+A subject like LLCs with difficult-to-understand terminology and factors requires much thought and analysis.
 Leaving this up to a judge is not a risk that I would be overly excited to take.

-Across southeast Texas, families like yours have seen the benefit or working with our office and trusting in our team.
+Across southeast Texas, families like yours have seen the benefit of working with our office and trusting our team.
 Contact us today to learn more about how we can help you manage your divorce and achieve whatever goals you have set out for yourself.